Inklingo

 efectivo

-Use 'efectivo' when referring to something that produces a successful or desired result, like a strategy or a medicine.
+Use 'efectivo' when referring to something that produces a successful or positive outcome, often in a general sense of achieving goals.

 An arrow is lodged perfectly in the center of a colorful red and white bullseye target, symbolizing success.